TheHiddenHaku/SSCC/readme.md

 $code = $sscc->calculate($shippingNumber);
 ```
 the parameter `$shippingNumber` id the progressive number of your shipping.
+If your `$vendorCode` is 7 digit your `$shippingNumber` must be 9 digit (it will be "zerofilled" behind the scene)
+if your `$vendorCode` is 9 digit your `$shippingNumber` must be 7 digit (it will be "zerofilled" behind the scene)
-It will return a complete SSCC code (with the correct Check Digit) which you can use where needed for instance in logistic labels
+The methos will return a complete SSCC code (with the correct Check Digit) which you can use where needed for instance in logistic labels

 ###Testing